Leadership and Management Professional (Level 6) in Health and Social Care and NHS Leadership Academy Mary Seacole Award

 Teaching Delivery

-Blended with both face-to-face (Manchester) and online teaching and resources.
-Teaching is delivered by tutors from MMU's Business School and Faculty of Health and Education.
+Face-to-face (Manchester).
+There will be some online teaching and resources.
+Teaching is delivered by tutors from Man Met's Business School and Faculty of Health and Education.

 Key Learning Requirements

 Apprenticeships require learners to achieve specific new knowledge, skills and behaviours (KSBs), which are detailed in the Apprenticeship Standard.
-These are acheived by;
+These are achieved by;

-1) Programme Teaching; 2 days induction, classroom teaching (16 days each year) and online sessions, assignments (research and writing) and work-based projects and tasks.
+1) Programme Teaching; 12 face-to-face sessions in total for 2 days induction and face-to-face teaching sessions throughout the 2 years.
+There will be some online sessions, and online module tasks, resources and assignments.
 The NHS Leadership Academy Mary Seacole learning is fully embedded in to the programme teaching.

 2) Independent study; such as assignment/project research and write up